-We have initiated a Phase 2b trial of CBP-201 in the United States, Australia and New Zealand designed to assess efficacy, safety, pharmacokinetics and pharmacodynamics in patients with moderate-to-severe AD with longer term, alternate dosing schedules.
-The prolonged pharmacodynamic TARC response following a single dose of CBP-201 observed in our initial Phase 1a trial suggests that it may be possible to achieve suppression of IL-4Ra on a once every two weeks or once every four weeks dosing schedule.
-We believe that the totality of the efficacy, safety, pharmacokinetics and pharmacodynamics data observed in our Phase 1 trials of CBP-201 shows evidence of proof of concept of biological, pharmacological and clinical activity in a moderate-to-severe AD population and justifies the advancement of CBP-201 into this Phase 2b dose ranging clinical trial in order to provide confirmation of the early efficacy signal we observed and explore the potential for differentiated greater clinical response and less frequent dosing.
+We have completed a Phase 2b trial of CBP-201 in adult patients with moderate-to-severe AD, that was conducted in 59 trial sites across the United States, the PRC, Australia and New Zealand, and was designed to assess efficacy, safety, pharmacokinetics and pharmacodynamics with longer term, alternate dosing schedules (CBP-201 WW001).
+The prolonged pharmacodynamic TARC response following a single dose of CBP-201 observed in our initial Phase 1a trial suggests that it may be possible to achieve suppression of IL-4Ra on a once every two weeks or once every four weeks dosing schedule, following a loading dose.

-Key inclusion criteria for our Phase 2b trial of CBP-201 are moderate-to-severe AD that is inadequately controlled with topical corticosteroids and calcineurin inhibitors, AD duration of at least one year, an EASI score of at least 16, and IGA score of at least 3 and at least 10% BSA involvement.
-This trial will enroll three cohorts of 55 patients each to receive CBP-201 and a 55-patient placebo control.
-The first cohort will receive one loading dose of 600 mg of CBP-201 followed by 150 mg every two weeks.
-The second cohort will receive one loading dose of 600 mg, then 300 mg every two weeks.
-The third CBP-201 cohort will receive one loading dose of 600mg followed by 300 mg every four weeks.
-All patients will be dosed for a total of 16 weeks.
-The primary endpoint will be the percentage change in EASI from baseline to week 16.
-Exploratory endpoints include the proportion of patients achieving IGA 0,1, EASI-75, EASI-90 and the change in PNRS from baseline to week 16.
-We expect to report top-line data from this trial in the second half of 2021.
+Key inclusion criteria for the WW001 trial were moderate-to-severe AD adult patients that were inadequately controlled with topical corticosteroids and calcineurin inhibitors, AD duration of at least one year, an EASI score of at least 16, and IGA score of at least 3 and at least 10% BSA involvement.
+This trial enrolled a total of 226 patients across three cohorts of CBP-201 and a placebo control.
+The first cohort received one loading dose of 600 mg of CBP-201 followed by 150 mg every two weeks (Q2W).
+The second cohort received one loading dose of 600 mg, then 300 mg Q2W.
+The third CBP-201 cohort received one loading dose of 600mg followed by 300 mg every four weeks (Q4W).
+All patients were dosed for a total of 16 weeks followed by an 8 week safety follow-up period.
+The primary endpoint was the percentage change in EASI from baseline to week 16.
+Key secondary endpoints included the proportion of patients achieving IGA 0,1, EASI-75, EASI-90 and the change in PNRS from baseline to week 16.

-A Randomized, Double-Blind, Placebo-Controlled Multi-Centered Study of the Efficacy, Safety, Pharmacokinetics and Pharmacodynamics of CBP-201 in Adult Subjects With Moderate-to-Severe Atopic Dermatitis
+A Randomized, Double-Blind, Placebo-Controlled Multi-Centered Trial of the Efficacy, Safety, Pharmacokinetics and Pharmacodynamics of CBP-201 in Adult Subjects With Moderate-to-Severe Atopic Dermatitis

-Figure 13.
+Figure 3.
 Design of the Phase 2b trial of CBP-201 in moderate-to-severe AD